Nia Künzer: International career

-Her Golden Goal in the final match against Sweden made Germany the winner of the 2003 World Cup and was to become the first ever women's "Goal of the Year" in the history of German football.
-When together with her team-mates she stood on the balcony of the Frankfurter Römer, to be welcomed by thousands of fans, it also marked the end of German women's football long sleep of 30 years, with the news media taking more than marginal interest and the first major sponsors (e.g. Katjes Fassin) appearing on the scene.
-(Since 2007, FIFA restored the tie-breaking format, with teams playing two straight 15-minute extra time periods before the game goes to penalty kicks.)
+Künzer was part of the German women's national football team at the 2003 World Cup.
+Her "golden goal" in the final match against Sweden made Germany the winner of the tournament with a result of 2-1.
+The goal was to become the first ever women's "Goal of the Year" in the history of German football.
+In 2004, the International Football Association Board (IFAB) voted to abolish the "golden goal" rule (taking effect on 1 July 2004), and the tie-breaking format was established, with teams playing two straight 15-minute extra time periods before the game goes to penalty kicks.
+Künzer's winning goal is the only "golden goal" to decide a Women's World Cup final.

 She actively promotes the idea of women's soccer and helps in recruiting from the next generation of enthusiastic young girls.

 During the winter of 2003/2004 she had to pause for several weeks due to one more cruciate ligament injury, which meant she was not available for the Olympic Games 2004 in Athens, Greece.
 A fourth cruciate ligament injury forced Künzer to resign from the national team in 2006.